 A Student’s Guide to Surviving Facebook After College by Joshua Waldman

-You can skip this review if you do not own a Facebook page, but I encourage you to read it anyway because of the principles here apply to anywhere a social profile on the web exists.
+You can skip this review if you do not own a Facebook page.
+But I encourage you to read it anyway because it applies to anyone with a social profile.
 Then again, if you do not have a Facebook page, upon finishing this book, you will obtain one.

 The Joshua Waldman book offers tips on filling out a Facebook profile and encourages readers to participate in groups and pages that offer job tips, guidance, and networks.
 He makes a compelling case for using Facebook apps and making us aware of some I didn’t know that existed.
 Most people have heard of Branchout, but have you heard of “Hire My Friend” or “Career Friend?”
 No?
 Neither did I.